-Tales of Our Time Anthology
+Tales of Our Times Anthology

-The writing workshop began as the Writing Project for Older African-Americans with the purpose of gathering information from older Black Americans whose history is likely to be distorted or lost for lack of original documentation.
-The specific purpose of the writing workshop is to encourage older African-Americans to recall the past and to help them turn their recollections into inspirational memoirs and stories.
-Many African-Americans of older generations, some descendants of enslaved Africans, made huge sacrifices, such as leaving their families and migrating to other parts of the country with the hope of a better life; others faced challenges in the forms of discrimination, racism, and segregation during their journey and even after they were settled.
+The writing workshop began as the Writing Project for Older African Americans with the purpose of gathering information from older Black Americans whose history is likely to be distorted or lost for lack of original documentation.
+The specific purpose of the writing workshop is to encourage older African Americans to recall the past and to help them turn their recollections into inspirational memoirs and stories.
+Many African Americans of older generations, some descendants of enslaved Africans, made huge sacrifices, such as leaving their families and migrating to other parts of the country with the hope of a better life; others faced challenges in the forms of discrimination, racism, and segregation during their journey and even after they were settled.

 Copyright © 2022 All rights reserved. | Center for Black Literature at Medgar Evers College, CUNY.